Peak signal-to-noise ratio

 Peak signal-to-noise ratio (PSNR) is an engineering term for the ratio between the maximum possible power of a signal and the power of corrupting noise that affects the fidelity of its representation.
 Because many signals have a very wide dynamic range, PSNR is usually expressed as a logarithmic quantity using the decibel scale.

 PSNR is commonly used to quantify reconstruction quality for images and video subject to lossy compression.
+In this context it is used as a full reference metric, comparing a noisy approximation against the known noise-free source image.